benjaminion/upgrading-ethereum-book/src/book.md

 > If a single client:
 >
 >   - Does not exceed 66.6%, a fault/bug in a single client cannot be finalized.
->   - Does not exceed 50%, a fault/bug in a single client’s fork choice cannot dominate the head of the chain.
+>   - Does not exceed 50%, a fault/bug in a single client's fork choice cannot dominate the head of the chain.
 >   - Does not exceed 33.3%, a fault/bug in a single client cannot disrupt finality.

 #### Epilogue